 If you intend to do serious Bible study, a literal translation is what you want.
 This will enable you to catch more of the detailed implications of the text, but at the price of readability.
 You have to worry less about the translators’ views coloring the text, though even very literal translations are not free from this entirely.

 A second question you will need to ask yourself is whether you want an old or a modern translation.
 Older versions, such as the King James and the Douay-Rheims, can sound more dignified, authoritative, and inspiring.
 But they are much harder to read and understand because English has changed in the almost four hundred years since they were done.

 As amusing as King James-onlyism may sound, some people take it very seriously.
-There is even a Catholic equivalent, which we might call "Douay-Rheims-onlyism."
-The Douay-Rheims version, which predates the King James by a few years, (the complete KJV was published in 1611, but the complete Douay-Rheims in 1609) was the standard Bible for English-speaking Catholics until the twentieth century.
+There is even a Catholic equivalent, which we might call “Douay-Rheims-onlyism.”
+The Douay-Rheims version, which predates the King James by a couple of years (the complete KJV was published in 1611, but the complete Douay-Rheims in 1609), was the standard Bible for English-speaking Catholics until the twentieth century.

-In the end, there may not be a need to select only one translation of the Bible to use.
+In the end, there may not be a need to select only one translation of the Bible.
 There is no reason why a Catholic cannot collect several versions of the Bible, aware of the strengths and weaknesses of each.
 It is often possible to get a better sense of what is being said in a passage by comparing several different translations.

 So, which Bible is the best?
 Perhaps the best answer is this: The one you’ll read.

 NIHIL OBSTAT: I have concluded that the materials